souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ### ADT Declaration

 An ADT consists of a several ADT branches.
 An ADT branch consists of a list of attributes which is associated with a branch identifier.
-The branch identifier must be unique in Souffle.
+The branch identifier must be unique in Soufflé.

 ![ADT Branch](https://souffle-lang.github.io/img/adt_branch.svg)
 ```ebnf